 St Hilda’s has a well-deserved reputation for pastoral care along with its excellent academic success.
 Although it’s an old Victorian school, it doesn’t have that sense of old-fashioned ‘values’, where children are seen but not heard.
 Instead, the classrooms are colourful, the library set out like a comfy living room with big, squidgy cushions, and while the building isn’t groaning with ‘do not touch’ antiques or sparkling with the latest high-tech kit, the space is well-loved and set up for kids to learn, play and have fun.

 Good for: Those looking for a superior all-round option: pupils nurtured (especially so for shyer and less confident kids) and brains engaged, in a warm, caring environment that has been judged Excellent in every possible area.
 Also for parents who want to get fully involved in school life, and those looking for great comparative value for money.

 Not for: Those who like pomp and grandeur; a competitive, highly academic environment; or for anyone looking for a country idyll – the school is in the heart of Harpenden, though this does have the upside of being easily accessible.

 Dare to disagree?
 Be my guest!
-A virtual Open Day is taking place 6 March, but if you can’t make it, no problem – Sayers says he’s always up for a chat with prospective parents, and is happy to conduct a bespoke tour via Zoom.
+An Open Morning is taking place on Sat 13 November, but if you can’t make it, no problem – Sayers says he’s always up for a chat with prospective parents, and is happy to conduct a bespoke tour via Zoom.
 To make your appointment, please call Mrs Fereday on 01582 712307 or ping over an email.
-Or ,if you want to have a sneak-peak yourself, click on the virtual tour.
+Or, if you can’t wait for a sneak-peak, click on the virtual tour.